 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
-Floor coverings have not been moved.
+Furniture, personal effects (particularly in cupboards) and floor coverings have not been moved.